 #1 If the heater is inside, keep the oil outside, or via versa, this well stop the oil from heating up, therefore making it more stable, just watch out for the sunshine even that will alter the flow rate.
 So best situation is heater outside, oil inside.

-#2 Needle valves sort of work, but don't, brass wheel water valves don't.
+#2 Needle valves, brass wheel water valves don't control oil flow.
 No tap we have tried works all taps will flow faster when the oil temperature increase.

 This tends to occurs more with the older drip type heaters than the fan forced heaters, however oil is oil and it can be tricky stuff to control.